How Does Curbside Pickup Work? Everything You Need to Know

 For Restaurants, Retailers, and Consumers

-Sadly, the reality of many curbside pickup experiences is far less convenient with guests needing to call, text, or more commonly go inside the store to alert staff of their arrival.
+Sadly, the reality is many curbside pickup experiences are far less convenient, with guests needing to call, text, or more commonly go inside the store to alert staff of their arrival.
 How restaurants and retailers implement curbside makes all the difference for consumers.

-of consumers have used curbside pickup at a restaurant the same amount or more often than before in the last month.State of What Feeds Us, Vol. II
+of consumers have used curbside pickup at a restaurant the same or more often than before in the last month.State of What Feeds Us, Vol. III

 Timeliness is everything for curbside pickup at restaurants since no one wants soggy fries or melted ice cream.
 Here are three typical approaches to curbside for restaurants: